flipboxfactory/saml-sp/docs/configure/login.md

    'loginPath' => '/sso/login/request',
 ];
 ```

 ## Explicit Config
-If there is multiple IDPs in the system, you should be explicit with which provider you want to use.
+If you want to set multiple IDPs by environment, you should be explicit which provider you want to use.

 Under the "Configure" tab there is a "Login/Logout Paths" header which contains read-only properties.
-Copy the "Login Path'
+Copy the "Login Path"
 and use it as the CraftCMS `loginPath`.